-The festive season can be challenging when it comes to weight loss.
+The festive season can be challenging when it comes to weight loss and health.
 Over indulgence during the festive season can easily put on 3-8kg.
-The weight gain occurs because we consume larger food portions, more alcohol and do more snacking on the wrong foods.
-We also tend to move less and drop all of our good habits.
-The extra kilos are much harder to get off than they are to put on, so be careful over Christmas.
+We tend to easily drop all of our good habits.
+The extra kilos are much harder to get off than they are to put on, so be mindful over Christmas.

-At Christmas time for most people it is unrealistic to try to lose weight; it is more realistic to aim for a goal of weight maintenance, here are some useful tips to ensure that you maintain your weight and health and good habits:
+At Christmas time for most people it is unrealistic to try to lose weight; it is more realistic to aim for a goal of weight maintenance, here are some useful tips to ensure that you maintain your weight, health and good habits:

 - Don’t just drop all of your good habits for the next four to six weeks, Christmas functions are in full swing.
 If you start overdoing it now and continue until well after New Year’s you will undo all of your good habits.
-Don’t make Christmas 2012 something you have to spend much of 2013 recovering from – is it really worth it?
+Don’t make Christmas something you have to spend much of next year recovering from – is it really worth it?

 - Choose the parties/functions where you will allow yourself to indulge, don’t go crazy at every function, limit the days you indulge a little to Christmas day and one or two other selected parties, this will limit the damage that you can do to your waistline and your health!

-- Alcohol is often a source of calories and carbs where people come undone.
+- Alcohol is often where people come undone.
 Beer and pre-mixed drinks are the worst offenders.
 Instead of a glass of wine, try a wine spritzer (with soda water).
 Spirits with soda water (instead of cola) are a better option and rotating an alcoholic beverage with water is good for both the waist line and your liver, helping to avoid a hangover from dehydration!
 Too much alcohol will also effect your food choices!

 - Which is the biggest meal today?
 Change your eating habits accordingly.
-If you are going out to a big three course lunch then have what you would normally have for lunch for dinner, a chicken salad would be perfect.
+If you are going out to a big three course lunch then have what you would normally have for lunch for dinner, a chicken or salmon salad would be perfect.
 Or maybe you won’t need dinner at all.

 - You will often see me at these kind of events nursing a herbal tea or a plain water/mineral water to keep my hands and mouth busy – it works!
 (I always take a small snack of pecans/pepitas etc in my handbag just in case there is no suitable food for me).